 Each pair will conduct research on the other artist’s practice, process, and form.
 They will then create context providing engagement in the form of writings published to CounterPulse and CODAME, pre-performance events, and other creative responses to build cross-discipline literacy and participation.

 Salons and Artist activities are designed to demonstrate the shared, yet differently articulated values of these two creative communities, and effectively bridge existing gaps in the cultural communities of the Tenderloin.

-Matchbox monthly events will be hosted onsite at CounterPulse’s new facility at 80 Turk Street.
+Matchbox monthly events will be hosted onsite at CounterPulse, a space and resources for emerging artists and cultural innovators, to co-host Matchbox at their new facility at 80 Turk Street.